26 – Strategies for Survival in a Dangerous Game

 Rhys moved nearer, examining the anomaly, his eyes scanning it, uncertain of the exact detail he aimed to uncover.

 Dar tapped the screen again for emphasis.
 “That’s not a leak.
-That’s a mirror.
+It’s a mirror.
 Ashford isn’t receiving intel from inside our network.”
-Each word precise.
-Dispelling Rhys’s conjecture of an inside leak.
+Her voice was low and certain.
 “He’s broadcasting it out.
-Or someone working with him.
-That’s a lure.”
+Or someone working with him is.
+It’s a lure.”

 Rhys stiffened at that revelation, staring down at the monitor with renewed intensity as though it might betray a human source.
 “Broadcasting out…” he repeated before looking back at Dar.
 “So it’s—it’s bait.”

 “Bait,” Dar confirmed.
 Her gaze darted back to Callum, who looked at the same monitor, accessing the pattern.
-Before he could voice his thoughts aloud, another voice interrupted through their secure comms channel—a familiar one laced with sharp precision and enough disdain to remind them all who held seniority here.
+Before he could speak, their secure comms channel crackled to life.

-“Ashford as lure,” Veyr’s voice crackled faintly before stabilising into clarity, “means someone upstream is feeding just enough intel to dangle at you.”
-There was a pause; background noise suggested she was on the move—footsteps muted behind her words.
+“Ashford as a lure,” Veyr’s voice cut in, sharp and toneless, “means someone upstream is feeding them just enough intel to dangle at you.”

 Her tone shifted—colder now: “Which makes them dangerously close to the architecture.”